bobby-didcoding/django-tutorial/steps/shop_part_one.md

 >Note: Please 'cd' into the root directory and fire up your virtual environment!

-**Warning** we are about to swithc things up a little.
+**Warning** we are about to switch things up a little.
 This is probably intermediate level but I'll go nice and slowly!!

-When putting this course together I was scrathcing my head to figure out what type of website I could use for demo purposes.
-The concensus I got when asking around was ecommerce!
+When putting this course together I was scratching my head to figure out what type of website I could use for demo purposes.
+The consensus I got when asking around was e-commerce!
 So thats what we're going to do.

-It's always good practise to group similar logic into its own application.
+It's always good practice to group similar logic into its own application.
 We have a core app that handles basic webpage logic.
 We have a users app to handle user specific data.
 We now need to create an app to handle everything todo with selling products.

 > Note: We will be using [Stripe](https://stripe.com/) to handle payments.
 However, the code we work through can easily be adapted for other payment processing platforms i.e. Braintree.
 Please go ahead and create a Stripe account as you'll need it to follow along with this tutorial.

 Lets get started.

-1) New application - If we are grouping e-commerce functionality, I think we should call our app ecommerce.
+1) New application - If we are grouping e-commerce functionality, I think we should call our app 'ecommerce'.
 Run the following code to start a new app.
 ```
 django-admin startapp ecommerce
 ```